What are energy types?

 Different forms of energy

-Chemical energy: It is a form of energy stored within a chemical substance or molecules due to chemical bonding between atoms.
+It is a form of energy stored within a chemical substance or molecules due to chemical bonding between atoms.
 It can be absorbed or released during chemical reactions or heating.
-Batteries, food, fuels, and oxygen gas are the most common media of chemical energy.

-Nuclear energy: It is the form of energy released due to the splitting of atomic nuclei.
-We used nuclear fusion reactions for the production of usable nuclear energy.
-The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy of our earth.
+It is the form of energy released due to the splitting of atomic nuclei.
+We used nuclear fission reactions for the production of usable nuclear energy.
+The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy for our earth.

 Different types of energy sources